State of Texas: House plan links school funding to education savings accounts

 Investment from Texas aims to help Israel’s war effort

-Texas’ state leaders have changed policy, invested state money, and signaled unwavering support for Israel as that country continues the second week of war with Hamas.
+Texas state leaders have changed policy, invested state money, and signaled unwavering support for Israel as that country continues its war with Hamas.

 “Texas has long had a deep spiritual, political and economic connection to Israel and the Israeli people,” Hegar said in a statement.
 “They are our friend and ally, and Texas supports their right to defend their people against these cowardly terrorists.
 We will stand with them, and we will provide them with the financial liquidity needed to respond to the atrocities we’ve all witnessed.”